 You must understand that you are teaching beginners.
 You cannot expect much from them.
 The least thing you can do is to be patient.
 Learners do not want to listen to someone who is mad about getting them to understand the sport directly.

 Give the beginners the opportunity to experience playing a basketball game.
 By this time, they can now see how effective they are after learning the sport from you.
 You can start by just letting them run, dribble, and shoot the ball without anyone guarding them.
 And then, when they get used to it, add additional players to guard them.
 These players can be your students who are also beginners.
 Playing an actual game is way different from playing it alone on practice.

 11. Make their learning experience enjoyable

 When you try to teach people who are beginners to the sport of basketball, the fundamentals should always be the utmost priority.
 It is the soul of the sport that beginners must learn.
 Imagine playing the sport without knowing how to dribble at all.
-Every fundamental skills of basketball must be developed in order to play the game.
+Every fundamental skill of basketball must be developed to play the game.
 Otherwise, you are just the same as a musical tune with lacking musical tones.
 It does not sound good.[info_box]Picture credit: John Morgan • Creative Commons Attribution[/info_box]